-What does it take to be an exceptional manager?
-Here are some of the things that all of the best finance managers have in common.
+What does it take to be an exceptional finance manager?
+Here are some of the things that all of the best finance leaders have in common.

 Great finance managers work every day to improve themselves and make themselves better – better at analysis, better at helping others succeed, and better at driving value for their company.
 They’re not the types to fall in love with the status quo.
 Where others find only barriers, they see opportunities crying out for innovative solutions.
 Great finance managers, in short, always have one eye on the bigger picture, and another on the smaller details.

 So what does it take to be an exceptional manager?
 Read on to find out.